 Willy Wonka could learn a lot from this festival!
 Every year the town of Castel San Giovanni turns into a chocolate lover’s delight.
 There’s stall upon stall and street upon street of anything and everything that you could ever want made of chocolate.

-As it was a chilly day, the first port of call was for a cup of hot chocolate.
+When we arrived at Cioccolandia it was a chilly day.
+The first port of call was for a cup of hot chocolate.
 Now, this is unlike anything that you may get in the UK.
 It is not made of powdered chocolate from a tin.
 It’s liquid chocolate that is so thick that your cheeks are sucked in so hard trying to drink it, and eventually you have to resort to the supplied spoon to get every last morsel of piping hot chocolate out of the cup.

-My first port of call when I go to a chocolate festival are the truffle stalls, as these are a good guide to the quality of chocolate on offer.
+My first port of call when I go to a chocolate festival are the truffle stall.
+These are a good guide to the quality of chocolate on offer.
 You won’t be surprised to learn that the Italians take their truffles very, very seriously.
-They produce the normal milk, dark and white truffles, but they also produce a myriad of other flavours.
+They produce the normal milk, dark and white truffles.
+They also produce a myriad of other flavours.
 On one single stall they had pistachio, coconut, malibu, hazlenut, and my particular favourite, with chillies!